 How to upgrade from Android Lollipop to Android 10

-If you’re running an older version of Android such as Lollipop or even Marshmallow, it may be time to update to the newest version of Android 10.
-Depending on your device, it’s probably time to upgrade to a newer model but those who want to keep their phone may update it to get the newest features and benefits of the Android OS.
+If you’re running an older version of Android, such as Lollipop (5.0) or even Marshmallow (6.0.1), it may be time to update to the newest version of Android 10.
+Depending on your device, it’s probably time to upgrade to a newer model, but those who want to keep their phone may update it to get the latest features and benefits of the Android OS.
 Bear in mind that the older Android devices may not upgrade at all or function as effectively since more recent versions are designed to utilize newer technology and different components.
 There are also manufacturer OS forks that include special features, functions, and bloatware.

-Updating your phone to the latest version of Android is an incredibly simple task – follow the steps below – although when it becomes available is very much dependent on your phone manufacturer and mobile carrier.
+Updating your phone to the latest version of Android is an incredibly simple task, although when it becomes available is very much dependent on your phone manufacturer and mobile carrier.
 This could take anywhere between one and nine months to happen, if it does at all.

 Tips Before Updating

 Anytime you’re updating your older hardware to newer software, it’s a good idea to perform a backup of everything on your device.
-The case of cell phones is no different.
-Performing a simple back up to Google Drive, Google Photos, or another cloud service ensures that if something happens, you haven’t lost irreplaceable data.
+Cell phones are no different in that aspect.
+Performing a simple backup to Google Drive, Google Photos, or another cloud service ensures that you haven’t lost irreplaceable data if something happens.

 Next, make sure that you have enough memory on your phone or tablet.
-A new update is going to take up more space on your device so if you’re running a phone that only has 16GB (or even a 32GB) be leary of what storage capacity you’ll have left after the update.
+A new update is going to take up more space on your device.
+If you’re running a phone that only has 16GB (or even 32GB) of internal storage, be leary of what storage capacity you’ll have left after the update.

 Once your phone manufacturer makes Android 10 available for your device, you can upgrade to it via an “over the air” (OTA) update.
 These OTA updates are incredibly simple to do and take only a couple of minutes.

-Open your phone and head to the “Settings” panel
+- Open your phone and head to “Settings.”

-In “Settings” scroll down and tap on ‘About Phone.’
+- In “Settings” scroll down and tap on “About Phone” or “About Device.”

-In “About phone” tap “Software update” to check for the latest version of Android
+- Select “Software update” or “System update” to check for the latest version of Android.

 Be aware that you may have to update your phone to the latest version of Android Lollipop or Marshmallow before Android 10 is available.
 You’ll need to be running Android 5.1 or higher to update seamlessly.

-Once downloaded, your phone will reset and install and launch into Android Marshmallow
+Once downloaded, your phone will reset and install and launch into Android 10.

 For those who feel a little braver with their phone update and really want to get their hands on the newest version of Android before anyone else, Google does offer Android factory images for download.

 However, this process is only for advanced users.
 Using an Android factory image will wipe all your data, so make sure you backup your phone’s contents before updating.
 Also, bear in mind that manufacturers have their own forked versions of Android OS, which includes custom features and often bloatware too.

 Currently, Google hasn’t made the Android Marshmallow factory image available for download, but when it does, this is how you can upgrade your nexus device.